-In the podcast episode I recorded recently with Seth Godin, we talked about storytelling — and he made a point I thought was fascinating.
+I once recorded a podcast episode with Seth Godin where we talked about storytelling — and he made a point I thought was fascinating.

 Seth’s version of storytelling isn’t just crafting a plot in the traditional sense — the classic “The queen died, and then the king died of grief.”

 He also looks at the implied stories in everything we do.
 We tell a business story with our tone of voice on a podcast, and the color choices on our website.
 Our pricing, our response time, our “Contact Me” form … they all come together to tell the story of your business.

 Some businesses tell scary or ugly stories.
 A lot of businesses tell boring ones.
-Seth got me thinking about the elements that I believe tell a more inviting story for a writing business — the kind of story that attracts more clients and better revenue.
+Seth got me thinking about the elements that I believe tell a more inviting story for a writing business — the kind of story that attracts more terrific clients and better revenue.

 If you’re a professional writer, of course you need to write well.
 But it isn’t just ability that makes a writer successful — it’s also wise positioning.
 It’s the implied story that your business tells.

 Here are my thoughts on five “story elements” that help writers attract the right clients, at the right pricing, in the right numbers.

 For any business, but particularly for a writer, the voice of your marketing is one of the most important story elements you have.

 What does that look like on your site today?
 Do you sound stiff and formal, or loose and conversational?
 Like tends to attract like, and the personality you put into your writing voice will tend to attract those qualities in your clients.

 Do the choices you’re making invite the kinds of clients you want?